-The Academy has submitted a response to the Department of Health’s consultation on the Medical Innovation Bill, commonly known as the Saatchi Bill, jointly with the Medical Research Council and the Wellcome Trust.
-The Bill aims to ensure that clinicians can use experimental treatments without fear of litigation, providing this is done 'responsibly' and with consent.
+The Academy submitted a response to the Department of Health’s consultation on the Medical Innovation Bill, commonly known as the Saatchi Bill, jointly with the Medical Research Council and the Wellcome Trust.
+The Bill aimed to ensure that clinicians can use experimental treatments without fear of litigation, providing this is done 'responsibly' and with consent.

-While the Academy and partner organisations are supportive of efforts to encourage innovation in healthcare, we are concerned that the Bill may have implications for patients and research.
-For instance, we are concerned that the Bill may discourage patients from participating in clinical trials, thereby unintentionally allowing uncontrolled experimentation.
+While the Academy and partner organisations are supportive of efforts to encourage innovation in healthcare, we raised concerned that the Bill may have implications for patients and research.
+For instance, we were concerned that the Bill may discourage patients from participating in clinical trials, thereby unintentionally allowing uncontrolled experimentation.
 We believe that medical innovation is best achieved through a robust research framework where the safety and efficacy of novel treatments can be thoroughly tested.

 The Academy has produced the following briefings with partner organisations:

 - Briefing ahead of the House of Commons Second Reading - 6 March 2015

 - Joint statement ahead of the House of Lords Third Reading - 23 January 2015

 - Joint statement ahead of the House of Lords Report Stage – 12 December 2014